-This Act established a new Section 8 program of housing assistance for low-income families which authorized the Federal Government to pay the difference between (i) the fair market rent and (ii) a portion of such rent -- between 15 percent and 25 percent of the gross income -- affordable by the tenant.
-This new program has the following advantages over the old subsidized programs.
+This Act established a new Section 8 program of housing assistance for low-income families which authorizes the Federal Government to pay the difference between (i) the fair market rent and (ii) a portion of such rent -- between 15 percent and 25 percent of the gross income -- affordable by the tenant.
+This new program has the following advantages over the old subsidized programs:

-- the lowest income families can be reached since subsidy payments cover the difference between what a family can afford and what it costs to rent the unit; - -- freedom of choice is increased because tenants are free to choose their own housing units and are not forced into subsidized housing projects; - -- costs can be better controlled through the use of rent levels prevailing in the private market.
+- -- the lowest income families can be reached since subsidy payments cover the difference between what a family can afford and what it costs to rent the unit; - -- freedom of choice is increased because tenants are free to choose their own housing units and are not forced into subsidized housing projects; - -- costs can be better controlled through the use of rent levels prevailing in the private market.

-President Ford's FY 76 and 77 Budgets authorized HUD to enter into subsidy agreements with over 800,000 families.
+President Ford's 1976 Budget authorized HUD to enter into subsidy agreements with over 400,000 families.

-The Administration approved HUD's reactivation of a revised homeownership subsidy program (Secion 235) which will subsidize over 175,000 new single family units.
+The Administration approved HUD's reactivation of a revised homeownership subsidy program (Section 235) which will subsidize over 250,000 new single family units.